 According to the criminal negligence and liability of Indian Penal Code section 88, the act performed causing any harm to any person – if it is for the benefit of that person – is not a crime, provided the act which causes harm was done in good faith and or expressed or implied consent of that person, to suffer that harm, was obtained.7

-Certain guidelines are framed by the General Medical Council of the United Kingdom about the information given to the patients during the consent process but there are still variations among these followed by the practicing surgeons.
-Complications such as pain, swelling, trismus, bleeding, infection, damage to other teeth and temporary or permanent nerve damage are noticed during different surgical procedures.7,8
+Certain guidelines are framed by the General Medical Council of the United Kingdom about the information given to the patients during the consent process but there are still variations among these followed by the practicing surgeons..7,8

 Very few cases in dentistry reported soft tissue necrosis following foreign material infiltration.9-11 Usually dental clinics do not label the contents of the loaded syringe.
 Most common substances which can be mistaken for local anesthesia by the dental care providers are formalin, sodium hypochlorite, hydrogen peroxide, spirit, fixer, developer and monomer solution.